masalinas/iso-transformer/README.md

 In the folder countries we have the original country files translated for Spanish and English languages in lowercase mode to be used.

-# execution from lowercase to uppercase
+# transform alpha2 country code from lowercase to uppercase
 node iso-uppercase.js es.json

-# execution from uppercase to lowercase
+# transform alpha2 country code from uppercase to lowercase
 node iso-lowercase.js es.json